 Kosher salt was originally used to draw out the blood from meats to make them ceremonially pure for Jewish people to eat.
 The larger crystals helped with that as they could be washed away without having too much of an effect on the flavor of the meat.
 These days it is often used for adding a crunch to some dishes.
 Many cooks also find it easier to pinch and sprinkle evenly and to measure by touch due to the size of the crystals.
 In comparison, smaller crystals may collect and cause some bites to be saltier than others.

 Sea salt is mainly used as a finishing salt as the taste of the minerals may not be easily detected after cooking.
 Many sea salts are colored due to minerals and other impurities.
 For example, Hawaiian sea salt is pink due to iron oxide from volcanic clay.
-A sea salt may therefore be used to provide a dramatic visual element.
+Sea salt may, therefore, be used to provide a dramatic visual element.

 Can you use kosher salt as a substitute for sea salt and vice versa?